Martimiz/silverstripe-languageprefix/README.md

 ## Note: this is a test version

 Rewrite of version 2.0.
 The main difference is that the Prefix is no longer a separate url param, but is extracted from the URLSegment instead.
 This allows for more flexibility - for instance to optionally use urls without prefix for the default language.

+*Note: this version should still be backwards compatible.
+Please create an issue if you find any problems*

  * Supports SilverStripe 3.1.x +
  * For SilverStripe 3.0.x use version 1.0